-The difference between Maine lobster vs Canadian lobster is truly a tale of two gulfs.
+The difference between Maine lobster vs. Canadian lobster is truly a tale of two gulfs.
 It is one of nuance defined not by a border, an arbitrary boundary, but by geography.
-Though they are, after all, one and the same, there are differences between lobster caught along the Maine coast and those trapped further north in Canada—differences in volume and price, but also taste and texture.
+Though they are one and the same, there are differences between lobster caught along the Maine coast and those trapped further north in Canada—differences in volume and price, but also taste and texture.

 The Homarus americanus, the American lobster, is considered the best tasting.
 Native to the northwestern Atlantic, their greatest concentration extends from the Gulf of Maine northeast to the Bay of Fundy, around the Nova Scotia peninsula, and west into the southern Gulf of St. Lawrence.
 These “true” cold water lobsters are not simply a meal; they are a preferred dining experience in the finest restaurants and kitchens around the globe.

 As much as demand sets price differences, so does volume.
 The price of Canadian lobster is usually lower than that of Maine lobster, primarily due to volume.
 More than 60% of lobster landings in North America occur in Canadian waters, accounting for more than half of the world’s lobster supply.
 The price points of lobster in Maine are seasonal.
 Prices are lower in the fall when lobster landings are at their highest as demand begins to ebb after Labor Day.
 Conversely, when lobsters migrate far offshore during winter, landings decrease because there is less fishing.
 From January to March, Prices are at their highest, peaking in early spring before the warmer returns, and prices are lowered again.

 Maine Lobster vs. Canadian Lobster: What’s the Difference?